 - Helping you to deter the person or company that harmed you or a loved one from doing the same to others in the future;

 - Enabling you to secure the compensation you are entitled to under the law for hospital expenses, physical therapy and rehabilitation costs, pain and suffering, emotional distress, lost income if your injury prevents you from working or the incident claimed the life of your family’s breadwinner and funeral expenses.

 Premises Liability Attorney for Los Angeles Escalator and Elevator Accidents

-At Joshua W. Glotzer, APC, we always put our clients first and dedicate ourselves to obtaining justice for our clients including maximizing the compensation they are entitled to along with providing them with the closure they need.
+At Glotzer & Leib, LLP, we always put our clients first and dedicate ourselves to obtaining justice for our clients including maximizing the compensation they are entitled to along with providing them with the closure they need.
 Whether that involves negotiating a settlement or taking a case to trial, we will prosecute their clients’ personal injury case until their clients’ receive the justice they deserve including hold those responsible for our clients’ pain and suffering accountable.